Categories of Biohazards: Biological Hazards & Contamination Levels

 The Importance of Professional Biohazard Decontamination and Cleanup

 Due to the risk of contamination, you should assume every biohazard situation has the potential for contamination.
-Professional biohazard cleanup specialists are trained in the proper procedures for decontaminating all categories and levels of biohazard contaminations.
+Trained and certified biohazard cleanup specialists know how to decontaminate all categories and levels of biohazards.